Archipelagic state: Archipelagic waters

 Archipelagic states are composed of groups of islands that form a state as a single unit, the islands and the waters within the baselines as internal waters (archipelagic waters).
-Under this concept ("archipelagic doctrine"), an archipelago shall be regarded as a single unit, so that the waters around, between, and connecting the islands of the archipelago, irrespective of their breadth and dimensions, are subject to its exclusive sovereignty (while allowing ships from other countries to exercise the archipelagic sea lanes passage or innocent passage at their choice).
+Under this concept ("archipelagic doctrine"), an archipelago is regarded as a single unit, so that the waters around, between, and connecting the islands of the archipelago, irrespective of their breadth and dimensions, are subject to its exclusive sovereignty (while allowing ships from other countries to exercise the archipelagic sea lanes passage or innocent passage at their choice).
 The baselines must enclose the main islands of the archipelago, and the enclosed water to land ratio must be "between 1:1 and 9:1".
 The lower end of this ratio was chosen to exclude states with a lot of land, like Japan, while the higher end prevents a group of highly scattered islands from putting claims on a very large body of water.
-The ratio was proposed during UNCLOS negotiations by the Bahamas in order to include all five original archipelagic states.
+The ratio was proposed during UNCLOS negotiations by The Bahamas in order to include all five original archipelagic states.
 Low-tide elevations can be used for baselines, provided that they have lighthouses built on them, or lie within the territorial water of an actual island.

 The exact status of archipelagic waters is subject to interpretation.
 For example, both the Philippines and Indonesia consider their archipelagic waters to be more sovereign than the territorial waters and closer to the internal waters.

-The approval of the United Nations (UN) for the five sovereign states as archipelagic states respects existing agreements with other countries and shall recognize traditional fishing rights and other legitimate activities of the immediately adjacent neighboring countries in certain areas falling within archipelagic waters.
-The terms and conditions for the exercise of such rights and activities, including the nature, the extent and the areas to which they apply, shall, at the request of any of the countries concerned, be regulated by bilateral agreements between them.
-Such rights shall not be transferred to or shared with third countries or their nationals.
+The approval of the United Nations (UN) for the five sovereign states as archipelagic states respects existing agreements with other countries and recognizes traditional fishing rights and other legitimate activities of the immediately adjacent neighboring countries in certain areas falling within archipelagic waters.
+Regulation of these rights and activities may occur by bilateral agreements, if requested by any of the countries concerned, but not transferred to or shared with third countries or their nationals.